 When we eat any kinds of foods, foods will be converted into blood sugars necessary to feed our brains, our muscles and the majority of the cells in our bodies.
-There's really no "escaping it" and there's no reason to be scared of sugar like they want us to be.
+There's really no "escaping it" and there's no reason to be scared of sugar like the food industry want us to be.

 But because we have diseases like diabetes that are heavily affected by too much sugar in the blood, we blame sugars when the real issue in diseases like diabetes is insulin resistance.
-Insulin is a hormone made in the pancreas that allows our bodies to absorb sugar (glucose) from foods.
+(Insulin is a hormone made in the pancreas that allows our bodies to absorb sugar, also known as glucose from foods).
 Insulin helps keeps our blood sugar level from getting too high, and yes, the sugars we eat affect how much insulin our bodies pump out.

 Whether you go for a meaty, meat-free, gluten-free and/or mostly vegan diet, your body will raise its blood sugars.
 The trick is in keeping blood sugars in control and within a healthy range.

 From a marketing perspective, food companies will take out real sugar in packaged foods and replace it with other sweeteners like high fructose corn syrup, aspartame, cyclamates, shit we can't pronounce, etc... to claim it's "sugar-free" and because it's cheaper to produce than real sugar.
 Let's be real.
 Food production is mostly about the money, not our health.
 These artificial sweeteners are addictive, over-excite and kill our brain cells and have been linked to diseases like cancer, obesity, and autism among tons of others.